To learn and grow in the way of love, to be forgiven and in relationship with God, and to practice the way of love and forgiveness daily.

 8 am - Casual worship, choose a variety of hymns & music, scripture story & reflection, lots of laughter, sharing prayers if you wish to do so.

-10:30 am - Traditional worship, choir, sometimes bells, scripture story & reflection, prayer & fellowship.
+9:30 am - Traditional worship, special music, sometimes bells, scripture story & reflection, prayer & fellowship.
 Childcare is available during this service.

 Guided Meditation Series - Listening to the deeper self.
 Topics include: What is most important?
 What do I want?
 What am I here for?